An example in the vanishing discount problem for monotone systems of Hamilton-Jacobi equations: Introduction

 In the case of the scalar equation, B. Ziliotto \cite{Zi} has recently shown an example of the Hamilton-Jacobi equation having non-convex Hamiltonian in the gradient variable for which the whole family convergence does not hold.

-Our purpose in this paper is that, by adapting the idea of Ziliotto \cite{Zi} to the system \erf{eq:1.2}, we give an example of $B_i$ such that, if $H_1(0)=H_2(0)=0$, then the whole family of the solutions of the system \erf{eq:1.2}, with $\gl>0$, does not converge as $\gl\to 0+$.
+Our purpose in this paper is that, by adapting the idea of Ziliotto \cite{Zi} to the system \erf{eq:1.2}, we give an example of $B_i$ such that, if $H_1(0)=H_2(0)=0$, then the solutions of the system \erf{eq:1.2}, with $\gl>0$, are bounded but do not converge to a single point as $\gl\to 0+$.